-There are several theories that explain what causes inflation; however, most of them are formulated on the basis of the aggregate demand (demand pull) and cost-push theories.
-Even though there is some controversy surrounding these two theories (Ball and Doyle, 1983), amongst all the arguments, they are the least controversial and lay the foundation for debates on inflation.
+There are several theories to explain what causes inflation; however, most of them are formulated on the basis of the aggregate demand (demand pull) and cost-push theories.
+Even though there is some controversy surrounding these two theories (see Ball and Doyle, 1969, for a detailed discussion), amongst all the arguments, they are the least controversial and lay the foundation for debates on inflation.